dushyant-shukla/dushyant-shukla.github.io/content/about/index.en.md

 Outside of work, I design and develop my own game engine (**[Cassini](https://dushyant-shukla.github.io/cassini/)**), as a way to explore new rendering methods, engine architecture patterns, and emerging real-time simulation techniques.

 # A bit more about me...
 When I’m not writing code, I’m probably watching football (soccer), and I love keeping up with matches and tactics.
-Unsurprisingly, FIFA and Football Manager are my go-to games.
+Unsurprisingly, FIFA and Football Manager are my go-to video games.
 I also enjoy portrait sketching when I want a quiet, focused creative break.

 # Say hello... :wave:
 Interested in software engineering, simulation, game engines, rendering, or just want to chat?